 Lolita fashion originated in Japan.
-It's pretty common that in Harajuku you can see two young girls dressed in elaborated clothing, with beautiful frilly dresses.
+It would not be rare, in Harajuku, to see two young girls dressed in a worked manner, with beautiful frilly dresses.
 This fashion appeared in the 80s and takes up the Victorian aesthetic, adapted to the « Kawaii » taste that the Japanese appreciate so much.

 Although each Lolita outfit has common inspirations (Victorian style, platform shoes, knee-length dresses), each style has additional inspirations that make the outfits vary.

-For example, we can see the Country Lolita, inspired by the western countryside, the Sailor Lolita, inspired by sailor's outfits, or the Shiro or Kuro Lolita, who bet on their outfits in all white, or all black.
+For example, we can see the Gothic Lolita, a mix of Gothic style and Victorian and Kawaii dresses, the Wa Lolita, or the Shiro or Kuro Lolita, which bet on their all-white or all-black outfits.

-Let's discover today the « Steampunk » Lolita...
+Let's discover today the « Sailor » Lolita...

-This original creation from the Atelier Perséphone is showing a cute and elaborated Steampunk-inspired dress.
-For this one, the main colours are red (Bordeaux red), inspired by bravery and fire.
+This original creation from the Atelier Perséphone is showing today the Sailor Lolita dress, with blue hues, to remind us the dark seas that we will conquer!
 The enamel pin can be easily attached to your clothes or to a tote bag thanks to the presence of two butterfly ties.

-This original enamel pin is part of our new collection « Lolita Couturier » on the theme of couture and dresses worn in Japan (and all over the world now).
+This original pin is part of our new collection « Lolita Couturier » on the theme of couture and dresses worn in the Land of the Rising Sun.